Aaryan04/Air-Quality-Prediction-System/README.md

 This project involved numerous steps before obtaining a final prediction system.
 Following steps were implemented-

-#1.Data Collection: Collected the real-time data using Air Quality API
+#Data Collection: Collected the real-time data using Air Quality API